Geometry and covariance of symmetric teleparallel theories of gravity: Covariantisation

 Subsequently, it becomes evident that we have obtained a set of 1-forms that form a basis

-or a (co-)tetrad with zero spin-connection, and the spacetime connection coefficients (\ref{theconn}) are \be \Gamma^{\alpha}_{\mu\nu}=e^{\alpha}_n \partial_{\mu} e^n_{\nu} \ee with $e^{\alpha}_{n}$ being the matrix inverse of $e^n_{\alpha}$.
-The index of $\xi$ was changed to a Latin letter in order to stress that it is not a component of a vector, and it simply numbers the coordinates or 1-forms of the tetrad.
+or a (co-)tetrad with zero spin-connection, and the spacetime connection coefficients (\ref{theconn}) are \be \Gamma^{\alpha}{}_{\mu\nu}=e^{\alpha}_n \partial_{\mu} e^n_{\nu} \ee with $e^{\alpha}_{n}$ being the matrix inverse of $e^n_{\alpha}$.
+The index of $\xi$ was changed to a Latin letter in order to stress that it is not a component of a vector, and it simply numbers the coordinates, or 1-forms of the tetrad.

+Note that here we use a more general notion of a tetrad than what is usually employed in GR.
+Namely, our tetrads are not assumed to be orthonormal.
+In the standard gravity, orthonormality is a natural and convenient requirement, also needed for coupling fermionic fields as a way of introducing the Lorentz group into the game.
+However, in general teleparallel frameworks, and as a description of tangent space bases, it is more natural to have arbitrary tetrads.
+Moreover, a coordinate basis as a tetrad (\ref{basicforms}) of the connection (\ref{ourconn}) would be orthonormal in the simple (pseudo)Euclidean spaces only.

-Similar to the scenario in metric teleparallelism, we obtain a set of covariantly conserved 1-forms \eqref{basicforms} and moreover, the transformation behaviour of the connection coefficients aligns genuinely with that of a connection.
+Similar to the scenario in metric teleparallelism, we obtain that the set of 1-forms \eqref{basicforms} is covariantly conserved: and moreover, the transformation behaviour of the connection coefficients aligns genuinely with that of a connection.
 Unlike in the metric case, there is no anholonomy, that is $\partial_{\mu} e^n_{\nu}=\partial_{\nu} e^n_{\mu}$, and therefore no torsion.
 On the other hand, we can find again (compare with the Ref. \cite{LorGov}) that

 This is how a variation of $\xi^{\alpha}(x)$ works in any symmetric teleparallel model.

 Let us summarise the main geometric feature of every teleparallel gravity.
 A teleparallel geometry, i.e. zero curvature, means that there exists a basis of covariantly conserved vectors.
 It means $\nabla_{\mu}e^a_{\nu}=0$ in the sense of four independent 1-forms, or equivalently a soldering form which corresponds to zero spin connection.
 In metric teleparallel, the usual approach is that this tetrad as a dynamical variable is absolutely free (for sure, apart from non-degeneracy), while the metric is defined as $g_{\mu\nu}=\eta_{ab} e^a_{\mu} e^b_{\nu}$, so that an arbitrary tetrad is orthonormal by definition.
 In the symmetric teleparallel, the tetrad is holonomic, i.e. it is a basis of coordinate vectors $e^a_{\mu}=\frac{\partial\xi^a}{\partial x^{\mu}}$, while the metric is an independent variable.